-Although the unusual Panerai Luminor Submersible 1950 3 Days Automatic Bronze (PAM 382) was the real show-stopper for the 2011 Submersible range, the new Panerai Luminor Submersible 1950 Regatta 3 Days GMT Titanio (PAM 371) looks like a more rational choice for those looking for an oversized diver from a major watchmaker.
+Although the unusual Luminor Submersible 1950 3 Days Automatic Bronze (PAM 382) was the real show-stopper for the 2011 Submersible range, the new Panerai Luminor Submersible 1950 Regatta 3 Days GMT Titanio (PAM 371) looks like a more rational choice for those looking for an oversized diver from a major brand.

 If you compare both models, you will immediately notice only two major differences.

 First, the PAM 371 comes in a more customary-looking titanium case, which is, while more prone to scratches, is also less heavy than the bronze one.
-Second, the watch is powered by the in-house Panerai Caliber P.9001 automatic movement that offers GMT functionality.
+Second, the PAM 371 is powered by the in-house Panerai Caliber P.9001 automatic movement that offers GMT functionality.

-The second time zone is indicated with a subsidiary hour hand that sports the same blue color as the dial and effectively blends into timekeeper’s face save for its triangular head, which is covered in Superluminova.
+The second time zone is indicated with a subsidiary hour hand that sports the same blue color as the dial and effectively blends into the timekeeper’s face save for its triangular head, which is covered in Superluminova.

 Like the rest of the Luminor Submersible range, the new 1950 Regatta 3 Days GMT Titanio sports an anti-clockwise unidirectional rotating bezel with graduated scale for calculating the time of immersion and ratchet click at minute intervals.

-If price is not an issue (and the Italian brand wants you to pay impressive $12,500 for this piece of rugged-looking luxury,) this is the model of choice for those wishing to explore the world of Panerai watches, but still would like to look different from the rest of Paneristi crowd.
+If the price is not an issue (and the Italian brand wants you to pay impressive $12,500 for this piece of rugged-looking luxury,) this is the model of choice for those wishing to explore the world of Panerai, but still would like to look different from the rest of Paneristi crowd.
 At least, the Submersible range looks different from the rest of the growing family of monozygotic twins.

 Perhaps, the only thing that can seriously damage the timekeeper’s sale figures is the size of its titanium case.
 The fact that it measures whole 47 millimeters in width is further exacerbated by its impressive thickness of 18 millimeters from top to bottom.

 Photos: Officine Panerai